-The Local Government Act 2002 (LGA) sets out the duties of local Councils when setting charges on ratepayers.
+The Local Government Act 2002 (LGA) sets out the general obligations of local Councils when setting any charges.
 The overarching principles of financial management set out in the LGA oblige Councils to act prudently, and to "promote the current and future interests of the community".
-The LGA also prescribes the specific financial instruments (rates and borrowing mainly) that empower Councils to charge ratepayers to meet these costs, together with other associated duties and powers.
-The Local Government Act (Rating) 2002, a companion enactment, provides further detail on how land is to be categorised for setting rates, together with the factors that Councils may use to calculate rates.
+The LGA also prescribes the specific financial instruments that empower Councils to collect rates to meet these costs, together with other associated duties and powers.
+The Local Government Act (Rating) 2002 provides detail on how land can be categorised for setting and assessing rates, together with the factors that Councils may use to calculate rates.

 In developing their 30 year infrastructure plans, Councils are bound to ensure that road pavements are fit for purpose.
-In the main, Councils may levy rates and borrow to fund the maintenance cost of roads that are not met from other sources.
+In the main, Councils may set rates and borrow to fund the cost of roads that are not met from other sources.
 There are other methods for raising funds, such as through contributions for new developments, financial contributions for environmental impacts, and public-private partnerships.

-These are not addressed by these guidelines, which are concerned only with equitable allocation of the local share of maintenance costs that are not covered by co-investment financial assistance rates (FAR).
+While these instruments generally address the capital costs of roads, for pavement maintenance the only sources of funding are National Land Transport Fund co-investment financial assistance and local rates.
+These guidelines are concerned only with the equitable allocation of the local share of maintenance costs that are not covered by co-investment financial assistance rates (FAR).

-There is no definition of equitableness in either enactment as far as setting rates is concerned.
+There is no definition of equitableness in either enactment as far as setting rates is concerned1.
 There are, however, duties set out under s101(3) of the LGA.
-The funding needs of the local authority must be met from those sources that the local authority determines to be appropriate, following consideration of,-
+The funding needs of the local authority must be met from those sources that the local authority determines to be appropriate, following consideration of, -